Tools & Resources▼

 There is no easy answer to this question.
 Traditional IRAs and Roth IRAs share certain general characteristics.
-Both feature tax-deferred growth of earnings and allow you to contribute up to $5,500 in 2013 ($5,000 in 2012) of earned income, plus an additional $1,000 "catch-up" contribution if you're 50 or older.
+Both feature tax-deferred growth of earnings and allow you to contribute up to $5,500 in 2017 (unchanged from 2016) of earned income, plus an additional $1,000 "catch-up" contribution if you're 50 or older.
 Both allow certain low- and middle-income taxpayers to claim a partial tax credit for amounts contributed.
 But important differences exist between these two types of IRAs.
 In fact, the Roth IRA is in some ways the opposite of the traditional IRA.

 With a Roth IRA, no age limitation applies to contributions.
 As long as you have taxable compensation and qualify, you can contribute to a Roth IRA even after age 70½.
 However, your ability to contribute and the amount you'll be able to contribute (up to the annual limit) will depend on your income and tax filing status.
 Although Roth IRA contributions are not tax deductible, Roth IRAs have other advantages.
 You're not required to take distributions from a Roth IRA at any age, which gives you more estate planning options.
 Another key strength: Qualified withdrawals will avoid both income tax and the early withdrawal penalty if certain conditions are met.
 Nonqualified withdrawals will be taxed and penalized only on the earnings portion of the withdrawal, since the principal is your own after-tax money.